 Introduction to Materials

 Materials are the raw ingredients that you use to create your products.
-Materials by themselves don't really do much other than hold basic information about prices and stock levels, but when you add them to recipes and use them in manufactures this is where the magic happens: you'll instantly start to see exactly how much you use and thus exactly how much your products cost you to make.
+Materials by themselves don't really do much other than hold basic information about prices and stock levels.
+Still, when you add them to recipes and use them in manufactures this is where the magic happens: you'll instantly start to see exactly how much you use and, thus, exactly how much your products cost you to make.

 What are Materials?